CutieCity/guide/docs/cutie-city/custom-emoji.md

 </div>

-And don't forget - you can use the **table of contents** to quickly jump around the page.
+And don't forget - you can use the **Table of Contents** to quickly jump around the page.
 Have fun!

 ## Emoji Categories